-At the subscription you want, click Upgrade.
+At the edition you want, click Switch.

 Review the impact this change will haveclick Get started.

-Select a payment plan:
+- Select a payment plan:

 - Flexible Plan—No long-term commitment, pay for the users you have each month, and add or remove users as needed.